Using Positive Language with Kids

 Negative language usually doesn’t communicate to a child what he or she should do instead.
 It leaves a child wondering what to do instead of solving the problem.

+We try to use positive language in business and with other adults daily.
+Imagine what an impact using positive phrasing in the classroom and at home can do for kids?
 Putting thought into your words takes time and practice, but if you want results from your kids, it’s the way to go.

 Positive Power Words